simbioses/cdxuserman/resources/OBIB_Deployment_Instructions.md

 ## Introduction

-The server side of OBIB is implemented as a group of Mirth Connect channels that convert the messages received from OBIB Connector to the CDX HL7 format and send this messages to CDA through Web Service.
+The server side of OBIB is implemented as a group of Mirth Connect channels that transforms messages received from the OBIB Connector into CDA messages and sends those messages to CDX through the Web Service.

-This server depends of a serie of softwares, such as Mirth Connect, Java, MySQL/MariaDB, OpenSSL and NGINX.
-Thus, to simplify the OBIB installation, it was created a production-ready Vagrant VM and some administrative scripts to manage the clinics within OBIB.
+OBIB server depends on a serie of softwares, namely Mirth Connect, Java, MySQL/MariaDB, OpenSSL and NGINX.
+Thus, to simplify the OBIB installation, a production-ready Vagrant VM was created along with administrative scripts to manage the clinics within OBIB.

-This document shows how to install a new Vagrant VM, register a new clinic in OBIB.
-In addiotion it is also shown how to build an OBIB deployment file, and how to manually deploy OBIB within Mirth Connect.
+This document shows how to install and update the Vagrant VM and how to register a new clinic in OBIB.
+In addition it is also shown how to build an OBIB deployment file, and how to manually deploy OBIB within Mirth Connect.
 These lasts tasks are usefull for OBIB developers.

 ## Installing a Vagrant VM for OBIB

 The following steps are going to create a Vagrant VM with OBIB ready to production.

-1. Uncompress the **obib-&lt;version-number&gt;.zip** file and enter in the extracted folder, usually it is **obib-&lt;version-number&gt;/**.
+1. Uncompress the **obib-&lt;version-number&gt;.zip** file and enter in the extracted folder **obib-&lt;version-number&gt;/**.

     For development environment it is recommended to start the Vagrant VM from the source folder, e.g., **&lt;dev-workspace&gt;/OBIB/mirthchannels/OBIB_vm**.
 Thus, any change to the scripts will be immediately available for the VM as well.